Children's literature criticism

-The term children's literature criticism includes both generalist discussions of the relationship between children's literature and literary theory and literary analyses of a specific works of children's literature.
+The term children's literature criticism includes both generalist discussions of the relationship between children's literature and literary theory and literary analyses of specific works of children's literature.
 Some academics consider young adult literature to be included under the rubric of 'children's literature.'

 Nearly every school of theoretical thought has been applied to children's literature, most commonly reader response (Chambers 1980) and new criticism.
 However, other schools have been applied in controversial and influential ways, including Orientalism (Nodelman 1992), feminist theory (Paul 1987), postmodernism (Stevenson 1994), structuralism (Neumeyer 1977), post-structuralism (Rose, 1984, Lesnik-Oberstein, 1994) and many others.

 Approaches

 Child focused

 Early children's literature critics aimed to learn how children read literature specifically (rather than the mechanics of reading itself) so that they could recommend "good books" for children.
 These early critics were often teachers, librarians and other educationalists.
 The critics often disagreed about what books they think children would like, and why, and about which books will be "good" for children and why.
 Though many critics are still child-centric, the discipline has expanded to include other modes of analysis.
 As children's literature criticism started developing as an academic discipline (roughly in the past thirty years or so, see historical overviews by Hunt (1991) and McGillis (1997)), children's literature criticism became involved with wider work in literary theory and cultural studies.